David-Myeonghan/Testing/README.md

     - Need to simulate user behaviour in these environment such as clicking, typing, scrolling.
     - Make sure that these scenarios actually work from the point of view of an end user.

+    - Takes more time as users use different browsers, different devices.

 ### Fetch

     - won't work in Node.